An Introduction to Digital Audio

 A guide to the theory of digital audio, explaining the process of analogue to digital conversion and how sound is represented and stored in digital form.

-This guide presents the scientific principles of digital audio at an introductory level for the reader.
-The guide is not designed to give direct advice on digital audio, but more to help form an understanding of the techniques used in digitising sound from analogue form.
+This guide presents the principles of digital audio from an introductory level.
+The guide is not designed to give direct advice on digital audio, but more to help form an overall understanding of how sound is represented as digital information.

 What is digital audio?

-Binary form is the decimal counting system that is standard for storing digital data.
+Binary form is the decimal counting system that is used for storing digital data.
 Binary numbers are expressed in bits where a ‘bit' is an abbreviation of the term ‘binary digit'.

-It is highly efficient in computer systems, as only two numerals are needed in ascertaining an electronic system's primary concern, which is that of voltage being ON or OFF.
+It is highly efficient in computer systems, as only two numerals are needed in ascertaining an electronic system's primary concern, which is whether a state is ON or OFF.